The-Kingdom-Of-Zeon/national-currency/README.md

 # national-currency
-The smart contracts for the government-issued deflationary currency
+The smart contracts for the government-issued deflationary currency.

-Audit pending
+Audit by CertiK (pending).